It moves at a stately pace

 You could say that this film is a kind of prequel to Cheyenne Autumn in the sense that it tells how the Cheyenne agreed to move south, and John Ford takes up the story from there.

-Fort Laramie, far from being the tranquil, open place in a bend of the river, as it is now, is presented as an absolutely enormous adobe structure.
+Fort Laramie, far from being the tranquil, open place in a bend of the river, as it is now (I loved it there), is presented as an absolutely enormous adobe structure.
 Much of the budget must have gone on that.
 Or maybe it was already there in Durango, left over from a Beau Geste film.

 The ending is a bit over the top and finally, saccharine.
 Tanner tends Little Dog’s body for a full three minutes before going off to marry his sister.
 He lovingly puts the comb he earlier gave Little Dog tenderly in his lifeless hand.
 These days you’d wonder if there wasn’t something homoerotic going on.
 But of course no one was gay in the 1950s.